CookieCollective/cookie.paris-next/src/contents/static/about/index.mdx

 ---
-title: About
-subtitle: The Cookie Collective
+title: About The Cookie Collective
 ---

 ![Image of Cookie Party](cover.jpg)